aws-greengrass/aws-greengrass-nucleus/src/main/java/com/aws/greengrass/deployment/README.md

  of failure the entry is not changed.

 ## DeploymentTask in details
-Based on the recipe definition, changes to a component in deployments can be intrusive (to Kernel lifecycle and as a result, to all other services), or non-intrusive (only impacting its own runtime and those of depending components ).
-Examples of intrusive deployments are, changing JVM options of Kernel runtime, and updating Kernel version.
+Based on the recipe definition, changes to a component in deployments can be intrusive (to Nucleus lifecycle and as a result, to all other services), or non-intrusive (only impacting its own runtime and those of depending components ).
+Examples of intrusive deployments are, changing JVM options of Nucleus runtime, and updating Nucleus version.

-During an intrusive deployment, multiple Kernel instances will be launched to complete the workflow (one instance running at a time).
+During an intrusive deployment, multiple Nucleus instances will be launched to complete the workflow (one instance running at a time).
 The old instance has to persist and hand over deployment information and progress to the next one.

-Deployment stage can be interpreted by both Kernel and [***DeploymentService***](/src/main/java/com/aws/greengrass/deployment/DeploymentService.java).
+Deployment stage can be interpreted by both Nucleus and [***DeploymentService***](/src/main/java/com/aws/greengrass/deployment/DeploymentService.java).
 * DEFAULT: No ongoing deployment or in non-intrusive workflow of deployments
 * BOOTSTRAP: Execution of bootstrap lifecycle steps, which can be intrusive
-* KERNEL_ACTIVATION: Kernel restarts into a new instance with new configurations, and DeploymentService will continue to monitor health and report the deployment result.
+* ACTIVATION: Nucleus restarts into a new instance with new configurations, and DeploymentService will continue to monitor health and report the deployment result.
-* KERNEL_ROLLBACK: Error occurred in BOOTSTRAP or KERNEL_ACTIVATION.
-Kernel rolls back to the old instance with previous configurations.
+* ROLLBACK: Error occurred in BOOTSTRAP or ACTIVATION.
+Nucleus rolls back to the old instance with previous configurations.
 DeploymentService will monitor the rollback and report deployment results.

 Below is the state diagram of deployment stages.
 ![Deployment Stages](DeploymentStages.svg)

 Deployment Task Workflow.
 ![Deployment Task](DeploymentTaskFlowChart.svg)